kubernetes/enhancements/keps/sig-node/20191205-container-streaming-requests.md

 certs established between the apiserver and the runtime was complicated, but the apiserver already had an mTLS connection to the Kubelet.
 So, we added the ability for the Kubelet to connect the stream locally and proxy the connection back to the apiserver.
-This setup is more secure, removes the need for `StreamingProxyRedirecs` and `ValidateProxyRedirects`, but adds the Kubelet back into the long-running request chain.
+This setup is more secure, removes the need for `StreamingProxyRedirects` and `ValidateProxyRedirects`, but adds the Kubelet back into the long-running request chain.

 `StreamingProxyRedirects` and `ValidateProxyRedirects` are currently in Beta, and should either be